 These are valuable products instead of drinks from the ACE group (enriched with vitamins A, C, and E) or types with more vitamins, which often contain little fruit (sometimes less than 15%) and are rich in sugar.

-So, it would be best if you were very careful when it comes to juicing for babies.
+So, it would be best if you were very careful about juicing for babies.

 Freshly Squeezed Fruit